-Your home is one of your largest investments, so protecting it from natural disasters is probably one of your top priorities.
+Your home is one of your largest investments, so protecting it from natural disasters should be a top priority.

-With over 32 years of experience as an electrical contractor in Charleston, we’ve experienced a number of hurricanes including Hurricane Hugo.
+With over 32 years of experience as an electrical contractor in Charleston, Transworld Electric has experienced a number of hurricanes including Hurricane Hugo.

 Below are 5 Home Safety Tips that will help you prepare your home for hurricane season.

 1. Review Home Insurance Policy: